Site icon DataFlair

 Java Static Class

-Java allows us to define a class but not a static class which simply means that we can define a class static only if it is a nested class.
+Java allows us to define a class but not a static class, which simply means that we can define a class as static only if it is a nested class.
 In Java, a class can be static when it is a nested class.
-Nested static class doesn’t need any reference of the Outer class.
+Therefore, A nested static class doesn’t need any reference to the Outer class.
 Non-static members are not accessed by a static class.

 // Java program to demonstrate how to implement static class